evomimic/map-narratives/docs/drafts/vital-capital-flows.md

 These Dashboards are **configurable**, **privacy-respecting**, and may be:
 - Fully private (for self-awareness)
-- Shared selectively with Collective Cells
+- Shared selectively with Agent Spaces
 - Used as inputs to governance decisions (e.g. capacity to take on a new role)

 ---